sethsec/celerystalk/README.md

 * **Scalable** - Designed for scanning multiple hosts, but works well for scanning one host at a time
 * **VirtualHosts** - Supports subdomain recon and virtualhost scanning
 * **Job Control** - Supports canceling, pausing, and resuming of tasks, inspired by Burp scanner
-* **Screenshots** - Uses Aquatone to take screenshots of every URL that was identified via brute force (gobuster) or spidering (Photon)
+* **Screenshots** - Screenshots (aquatone) every in-scope URL that was identified by any tool (you can limit # of screenshots if you'd like)
+---
 ## What celerystalk can automate for you

-Phase | Command | Example tools used
+Phase | Command | Example of tools used
 --- | --- | ----
 DNS Recon/Enumeration | ./celerystalk subdomains -d domain1,domain2 | Amass, sublist3r
 Define Scope, Import nmap/nessus | ./celerystalk import [scan_data,scope_files,etc.] | celerystalk
 Port Scanning | ./celerystalk nmap | nmap
-Directory and File Enumeration, Vulnerability Identification | ./celerystalk scan | Gobuster, Nikto, Photon, sqlmap, wpscan, hydra, medusa, etc.
+Directory and File Enumeration, Vulnerability Identification | ./celerystalk scan | Gobuster, Nikto, Photon, sqlmap, wpscan, hydra, medusa, wappalyzer, whatweb, etc.
 Screenshots | ./celerystalk sceenshots | Aquatone
 Analysis | ./celerystalk report | celerystalk